 Many Dayton residents vented their frustrations about the upcoming closure of Good Samaritan Hospital at a NAACP-hosted public forum over the weekend.
-The event was attended by more than 100 people, featured a question-and-answer period with Premier Health officials.
+The event was attended by more than 100 people, and featured a question-and-answer period with Premier Health officials.

 That sentiment was echoed by residents who spoke up during meeting.
 Many said it feels like the city’s West Side has been systematically disenfranchised, and that Good Sam’s closure will only further devastate the community.